tariqhamid/FC-examples/GetRollover/readme.md

 the output will be in two files format:

-1. Text file – rollover.txt, Symbol, Roll Buy, Roll Sell:
+1. Text file – rollover.txt, Symbol, Roll Sell, Roll Buy:

 EUR/USD,0.81,-1.86